Des terroristes à la retraite: Background

 However, not all who served in the FTP-MOI were Jewish.
 The second military commander of the FTP-MOI, Missak Manouchian, was an Armenian refugee from the Ottoman Empire who fled to France after surviving the Armenian genocide.
 Italian Communist refugees and Spanish Communist refugees were also well represented in the FTP-MOI.
 However, because of the disproportionate number of Polish, Hungarian and Romanian Jews serving in its ranks, the FTP-MOI is often considered to be the premier Jewish resistance group in France.
 The FTP-MOI was considered to be an elite force within the Communist resistance that was always assigned the most dangerous missions.
 At the time of the final mass arrests, the French police discovered that the FTP-MOI had members from Czechoslovakia, Poland, Italy, Spain, Hungary, Romania, Bulgaria and Armenia.

-Through there was a tendency in France to ignore non-French contributions to the Resistance, the Affiche Rouge ("Red Poster") that appeared in massive numbers all over France starting on 21 February, after the mass executions of the FTP-MOI members captured in November 1943, ensured the group always had a certain degree of fame in France.
-The Affiche Rouge appeared as both a poster and a pamphlet bearing the photographs of the executed men together with photographs of the wreckage left by their attacks such as detrailed trains on a red background.
+Though there was a tendency in France to ignore non-French contributions to the Resistance, the Affiche Rouge ("Red Poster") that appeared in massive numbers all over France starting on 21 February 1944, after the mass executions of the FTP-MOI members captured in November 1943, ensured the group always had a certain degree of fame in France.
+The Affiche Rouge appeared as both a poster and a pamphlet bearing the photographs of the executed men together with photographs of the wreckage left by their attacks such as derailed trains on a red background.
 The caption on the Affiche Rouge read: "Des Libérateurs?
 La Libération par l'Armée du Crime!"
 (Liberators?
 Liberation by the Army of Crime!").
 The Affiche Rouge was intended by the German occupation authority to capitalize on fears in France that the victories of the Red Army on the Eastern Front would mean that France would be incorporated into the Soviet Union after the war and to depict the Resistance as the work of foreign-born Jewish Communists.
 The Affiche Rouge made a point of emphasizing that most of the men pictured were Jewish, and none were French.
-However, the intention of the Affice Rouge was foiled as ordinary people took to writing under the photographs "mort pour la France" ("died for France"), an expression traditionally used to describe who were killed fighting for France.
+However, the intention of the Affice Rouge was foiled as ordinary people took to writing under the photographs "mort pour la France" ("died for France"), an expression traditionally used to describe those who were killed fighting for France.
 As a Jew from Eastern Europe, Boucault felt a strong affinity for the FTP-MOI.
 The Affiche Rouge was featured both in the film and on its poster.
-Boucault's mother had survived the Occupation in France and had been forced to wear the yellow Star of David badge, inspiring her son with the desire to make a film that would "settle the score".
-The film was intended to portray Jews during the occupation not as passive victims as generally seen, but rather as activie resisters who fought hard to avoid being extermianted.
+Boucault's mother had survived the occupation in France and had been forced to wear the yellow Star of David badge, inspiring her son with the desire to make a film that would "settle the score".
+The film was intended to portray Jews during the occupation not as passive victims as generally seen, but rather as active resisters who fought hard to avoid being exterminated.